Animals which served and died in wars and conflicts are to be honoured on 23 August on National Purple Poppy Day.

-While the red poppy is the most well known symbol of remembrance, there are other coloured poppies too - white, black and purple - that have different meanings.
+But there are other coloured poppies - purple, black and white - that have different meanings.

 The purple poppy is often worn to remember animals that have been victims of war.

 Animals like horses, dogs and pigeons were often drafted into the war effort, and those that wear the purple poppy feel their service should be seen as equal to that of human service.

 In particular, many horses were killed or injured in World War One.

 The black poppy has two different meanings attached to it.